You are here

 The Wallace Center also offers and .
 Students and Faculty can contact the Circulation Desk to .

 provides information for conducting research in a variety of disciplines and RIT courses.
 Each database includes a description which indicates the disciplinary focus and resources it contains.
-For students in First-Year Writing, this Proquest database gathers articles from College Composition and Communication, College English, and the Journal of Basic Writing.
+For students in First-Year Writing, the Library has links to two Writing about Writing databases.

 This site includes student and faculty resources for understanding copyright, , and institutional policies for both intentional and inadvertent .